tw1zr99/efym.net/content/about.md

 * Infrastructure monitoring with [Nagios](https://nagios.com) and [Checkmk](https://checkmk.com)
 * Metrics monitoring with [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com)
 * Scripting and automation with bash

+I'm more network and infrastructure minded, but I can program in a couple of languages:
+* bash (big fan)
+* PHP
+* Python
+* Golang

 I have for years been hosting every single service I use which is possible to run on my own infrastructure.
 (I have a blog post explaining most of my reasoning here: [Why I self-host everything I can](/blog/why-i-self-host)).
 These services include, but are not limited to: